British car insurers eye first profit since 1994

 Motor insurers often turn a profit despite losing money on their core underwriting activities thanks to income from investments, and from reserves set aside in previous years against claims that did not materialise.

-Britain's biggest motor insurers are Royal Bank of Scotland (RBS.L), Admiral (ADML.L), Aviva (AV.L) and RSA (RSA.L).
+Britain's biggest motor insurers are Royal Bank of Scotland , Admiral, Aviva and RSA.